 Visiting Quito and looking for a break from the big city, without the hassle of traveling long and far to get there?
 Or are you traveling through Ecuador and seeking a place to soak up a beautiful and unique natural environment?
 Or do you simply want a place to have some fun, and maybe a little adrenalin rush?
 Either way, Mindo is just what you’re looking for!

-Mindo, Ecuador is small pueblo (village) located about two hours west of Quito.
+Mindo is a small pueblo (village) located about two hours west of Quito.
 It’s very quaint and feels kind of like it’s in the middle of nowhere, yet it’s incredibly easy to reach by bus, taxi or private vehicle.
 It can therefore be done as a daytrip from Quito, but I really don’t recommend this.
 The town is just so darn cute and the surrounding area so beautiful, you really should stay for at least a few days.
-I stayed for three nights when I visited and that felt just about right, although I liked the area so much I would have happily stayed there a few more days.
+I stayed for three nights when I visited and that felt just about right, although I liked the area so much I would have happily stayed longer.

-> Mindo is located in an area commonly referred to as a cloud forest, in the mid-altitude range between the Andean mountains and the coastal lowlands.
+Mindo is located in an area commonly referred to as a cloud forest, in the mid-altitude range between the Andean mountains and the coastal lowlands.
 Its climate is similar to a tropical rainforest, except a bit cooler – think warm but not hot, and extremely lush due to the relatively high humidity and plentiful rainfall.
 It’s basically a beautiful jungle without the oppressive heat.

 The area has an incredible amount of biodiversity and is a bird lover’s paradise, but there’s also plenty to do in the area to get your heart pumping.
 Chocolate and coffee lovers will also love visiting here, and I found the food offering overall to be quite good for a village of this size.
 There was even a bit of nightlife, with one restaurant staging a concert during my visit, given by a group of very talented musicians from Venezuela.